mandyvuong/CV/README.md

 **Quick independent learner**

-Self-taught React and Firebase within two weeks of the Makers Academy final project, confidently implementing two APIs, Firebase database and storage.
+Self-taught React and Firebase within two weeks for the Makers Academy final project, confidently implementing two APIs, Firebase database and storage.
 At the Royal Society the research grants management system migrated onto Flexi-grant and I confidently taught myself how to use the system, which led to a taking on the role of a Flexi-expert.

 **Communication**

-Regular communication with applicants, award holders and other relevant stakeholders at the Royal Society.
-Communicated complex ideas effectively to a range of audiences at 7 international conferences during my PhD.
+Regular communications with applicants, award holders and other relevant stakeholders at the Royal Society.
+Communicated complex ideas effectively to a range of audiences at seven international conferences during my PhD.

 **Team player**

-During Makers Academy worked in a team of 3-6 on three group projects.
+Worked in a team of 3-6 on three Makers Academy group projects.
 At the Royal Society I’m part of a team of 35 members of staff ensuring the grants commissioning process is met to a high standard.

 **Organisation/ time management**